-Lastly, our emotions, moods and physical states influence our interpretation of self-efficacy.
+Lastly, our emotions, moods, and physical states influence how we judge our self-efficacy (Kavanagh & Bower, 1985).

 Introspection and education can prevent these physical states from being interpreted negatively.
-For example, when experiencing a personal or work-related “failure,” people can practice compassion towards themselves as people who make mistakes.
+For example, when experiencing a personal or work-related failure, people can practice self-compassion.

-In short, changing negative misinterpretations of physical and affective states is key, in order to build self-efficacy (Bandura, 2008).
+In sum, changing negative misinterpretations of physical and affective states is key to build self-efficacy (Bandura, 2008).